b-casey/OpenSMACX/README.md

   Ogre defaults can still be overridden.
   Ex.
 "Colony Pod,..., 00000000000000000000000000,4" will give Colony Pods a Singularity Engine.
 * Added some basic randomization for sea base name order.
-This mostly affects Pirates since the randomization method isn't great for a small list of names.
+This mostly affects Pirates since the randomization method isn't great for small lists.
 Base name count increases once all names inside faction files and basename.txt are exhausted rather than stopping.

 v0.1